 - Heat the oil in a large skillet.
 Add the onion and sauté over medium-low heat until translucent.
 Add the garlic and continue to sauté until the onion is golden.

-- Add the squash and chiles and sauté, stirring frequently, until the squash is tender-crisp, about 5 to 8 minutes.
+- Add the squash and chilis. and Sauté, stirring frequently, until the squash is tender-crisp, about 5 to 8 minutes.

 Variation: Use one zucchini in place of one of the summer squashes.